AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-08-writing-better-css.md

 }
 ```

-`clamp` attempts to return the preferred value, so long as that value lies between the minimum and maximum.
+It attempts to return the preferred value, so long as that value lies between the minimum and maximum.
 If the preferred value overshoots, `clamp` returns the maximum.
 If the preferred value undershoots, `clamp` returns the minimum.
 Hence the name—the preferred value is *clamped* between a ceiling and a floor.
 Under the hood, this is equivalent to chaining the `min` and `max` functions separately.

 At first glance, `clamp` may not seem useful, especially if you consider an example like this: